 Distance: 40km out of Albany

-Backtracking a little bit after breakfast, we headed east to a hidden gem that I’d rather keep between you and I. Little Beach is exactly that; a small stretch of sand without a single footprint in the morning and two perfectly placed rocks.
+Backtracking a little bit after breakfast, we headed east to a hidden gem that I’d rather keep between you and me.
+Little Beach is exactly that; a small stretch of sand without a single footprint in the morning and two perfectly placed rocks.

 Little Beach with some big rocks